StevenBlack/vocab/million-dollar-words.md

 ### aglet
 The covering at the end of a shoelace.
-Of all the words for a-thing-that-should-have-a-name-but-you- can-never-remember-what-it-is, this is the easiest to use in conversation.
+Of all the words for a-thing-that-should-have-a-name-but-youcan-never-remember-what-it-is, this is the easiest to use in conversation.

 ### agrypnia